petems/petems-windows-demo-control-repo/README.md

-# cis-compliance-control-repo
+# PE Demo Windows

-A Control repo for CIS Compliance
+A Control repo for PE Demo Windows